Work Order User Guide

 Work Order Modal Tabs

-- Change Log: View the audit trail
+| Change Log | View the complete audit trail of changes |

 Locking Work Orders